USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

 ## Job family

 Tells the applicant the job family or category to which the job belongs.
-The codes and titles for the job family are the <a href="https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/">Office of Personnel Management occupational series</a>.
+The codes and titles for the job family are the [Office of Personnel Management occupational series](https://www.opm.gov/policy-data-oversight/classification-qualifications/classifying-general-schedule-positions/){:target="_blank"}.

 The job family link directs the applicant to the search results page, where the results are filtered by that series.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">